New Apostolic Church: Former criticism

 Numerous former members, especially in Germany, criticised the Church for confining women to roles such as church cleaning, parental tasks such as Sunday school, and choir participation.
 Recently, New Apostolic women have been granted much greater importance.
 Women in several congregations have partly taken over the tasks of deacons or administrators.
-Although women cannot be ordained ministers, this point of criticism is no longer topical.
+(Although women cannot be ordained ministers (no longer factual)), this point of criticism is no longer topical.
 Some critics charge that there were ministers who held out the prospect of divine blessing to donors, while threatening to deny blessing to those who did not donate.

 However, the death of Chief Apostle Bischoff triggered a slow but continual change, which brought, among other things, the term self-reliance – every single believer is personally responsible for the salvation of his soul – by Chief Apostle Urwyler in 1986.
 This has led to contacts with other churches, especially religious groups who split from NAC because of the Botschaft.
 The spectrum has broadened in the last ten years and made it apparent there is a conservative wing and a liberal wing among the church members.

 The French Commission on Cults registered the New Apostolic Church as a cult in its reports in 1995 and 1999 (see Governmental lists of cults and sects).
 In 1997, the Belgian parliamentary commission established a list of 189 movements, including the New Apostolic Church.
 In its report of 2001, the Mission Interministérielle de Lutte contre les Sectes did not agree with the official recognition of the New Apostolic Church in 1984 in New Caledonia.